winston-trinh/cachesim/README.md

 I developed this project to demonstrate my understanding of cache memory and its role in improving C program performance.
 I've written a cache simulator to create a concise and effective program that simulates cache behavior.

 ### Purpose
 My cache simulator is a tool that models how cache works.
-It's particularly useful for visualizing the efficiency of caches in computing.
-Although this simulator can seem technical, at its core, this project is about improving how quickly and efficiently a computer can access data.
+It's a nice way to visualize the efficiency of caches in computing.
+Although this simulator may seem technical, this project is really about improving how quickly and efficiently a computer can access data.

 ## How It Works
 ### Trace Files